syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-text-markup-annotation.md

 documentation: ug
 ---

-## Working with text markup annotations
+# Working with text markup annotations in UWP PDF Viewer

 PDF Viewer allows users to include text markup annotations in a PDF document and provides options to modify or remove the existing text markup annotations.
 The supported text markup annotations are: